shyamvs-consec/Project-1/Q1/NOTES.md

 A)Security – SQL Injection:
-i)Search queries were built using f-strings. ii)Allowed attackers to retrieve unauthorized data using crafted inputs.
+i)Search queries were built using f-strings. ii)Allowed attackers to retrieve unauthorized data using crafted inputs(e.g. : ' OR '1'='1).

 B)Performance – Blocking I/O: